 ATTENTION - when registering, please provide complete and authentic data from the documents you submit.
 The data entered in the application form must be consistent with the data contained in the documents in your possession (also with regard to spelling).

-- in the MENU tab, choose the option "National visa - register the form", and then select "National visa - work", fill in the preliminary visa application form containing your basic data and the data of the document which entitles you to take up employment in Poland.
-If the data you have entered are correct, you will receive an email with a link to complete the full visa application.
-You have 48 hours to complete the full application.
+In the case of submitting the application "National visa - work", you must complete the preliminary visa application containing your basic data and details of the document entitling you to take up employment in Poland.
+If the data you have entered is correct, the system will generate an email with a link to complete the full visa application.
+You have 48 hours to complete your full application.
 Fill in the application, save it and print it.
-If the data is not verified correctly or the full application is not completed within 48 hours, the registration will be cancelled;
+If the data is not properly verified or the full application is not completed within 48 hours, the registration will be canceled.

-- in case if there are more applicants than places available, appointments will be allocated by an electronic lottery and you will be informed of the results and:
+If there are more applicants than the places available, the appointment dates will be allocated by electronic lottery.
+After the draw, you will receive information about its results and:

-- if your application was selected in the electronic lottery, you will then receive information about the appointment,
+• if your application has been selected, you will receive information about the date of the visit,

-- if your application was not selected in a given pool of available visits, it will be moved to another electronic lottery.
+• if your application has not been selected in a given pool of dates, it automatically goes to the next draw.

 Consular staff will not be able to intervene in the process of drawing of applications which will be allocated a date of visit.

-All information, confirmations and links to complete applications are sent automatically by e-mail to the e-mail address you have provided.
-On the appointed/set date you must come to the consular office with the printed and signed visa form, the original work permit and a set of necessary documents.
+On the appointed date you must come to the consular office with the printed and signed visa form, the original work permit and a set of necessary documents.